fisx-suite/fisx-packager-static/README.md

             }
         }
         ```
+    * packDepStyle - `boolean|Object|Function`: `optional` pack the dependent style resource of entry module.
+The pack target file by default is the last linked style file of the page if existed.
+The detail usage is the same as the `packAsync`.

+    * extractVendor - `boolean|Object|Function`: `optional` extract the dependent vendor js modules of the entry module.
+The pack target file by default is `${page_file_path_basename_notextname}_vendor.js`.
+If you want to pack all page dependent vendor files to one file, you can specify the pack `target` file option.
+The detail usage is the same as the `packAsync`.

     * packCss - `boolean|Object|Function`: `optional` pack all linking style files as one file, by default `false`.
 The pack targe file by default is `${page_file_path_notextname}_aio.css`.
 The position of pack file linked is determined by the position `<!--STYLE_PLACEHOLDER-->` placeholder.

         ```javascript